awsteiner/o2scl/doc/o2scl/sphinx/design.rst

 Global objects
 --------------

-There are four global objects that are created in
+There four global objects that are created in libo2scl:

-libo2scl:
-:cpp:var:`o2scl::def_err_hnd` is the default error handler :cpp:var:`o2scl::alt_err_hnd` is the GSL-like error handler :cpp:var:`o2scl::err_hnd` is the pointer to the error handler (points to :cpp:var:`o2scl::def_err_hnd` by default)
+- :cpp:var:`o2scl::def_err_hnd` is the default error handler
+- :cpp:var:`o2scl::alt_err_hnd` is the GSL-like error handler
+- :cpp:var:`o2scl::err_hnd` is the pointer to the error handler (points to :cpp:var:`o2scl::def_err_hnd` by default)
 - :cpp:var:`o2scl::o2scl_settings` to control a few library settings

-All other global objects are to be avoided.
+All other global objects should be avoided.

 Thread safety
 -------------

 Most of the classes are thread-safe, meaning that two instances of the same class will not clash if their methods are called concurrently since static variables are only used for compile-time constants.
-However, two threads cannot, in general, safely manipulate the same instance of a class.
-In this respect, O\
+Additionally, two threads should be able to safely call a const method for the same instance.
+However, two threads cannot, in general, safely modify the same instance of a class.
+In this respect, O₂scl is no different from GSL.
-:sub:`2`\ scl is
-no different from GSL.

 ..
 Documentation design
    --------------------